nywinewench/nywinewench.github.io/resume.md

 ##### Napa Valley Wine Academy, January 2015

+### Diploma in Wines and Spirits, Wine & Spirit Education Trust (WSET)

+##### Grape Experience, completed April 2019

 #### Skills

 * Expert familiarity with the Chicago Manual of Style and the Associated Press Stylebook
 * Proficiency in photography and photo-enhancement via Adobe Photoshop
-* Proficiency in publication layout and design via Adobe InDesign
+* Proficiency in publication layout and design via Adobe InDesign and Adobe Illustrator
 * Experience in web publishing using standards-compliant markup including HTML5 and Markdown
 * Experience writing in multiple formats, including long- and short-form articles and promotional copy
 * Wine-specific skills include sales, customer service and education, vineyard sampling and harvesting, sanitation, lab analysis, fermentation monitoring, and other vineyard and cellar tasks